 - By using different modalities, Alphamoon can partially handle the problem of low-quality documents and documents that contain objects like tables and images.
 This includes recognizing invoices and corrected invoices.

-- Our engine handles a large number of different categories swiftly and adapts to new classes and new document types by using dedicated continual learning algorithms.
+- Our engine handles a large number of different categories and adapts to new classes and new document types by using dedicated continual learning classification algorithm.

-- Continual learning as part of the model leads to improved document classification accuracy over time, thanks to new training examples.
-Furthermore, this helps in future cases of distinguishing similar categories of documents and tackling the problem of an unknown/unseen sort by using a particular type of loss function for training the model.
+- Continual learning as part of the model leads to improved document classification accuracy over time, thanks to new training dataset examples.
+This helps in future cases of distinguishing similar categories of documents and tackling the problem of an unknown/unseen sort by using a particular type of loss function for training the model.

 - Quick & easy deployment.
-Our team helps you onboard so that you can reap the benefits of intelligent document processing fast.
+For example, our team can help you onboard so that you can reap the benefits of intelligent document processing fast.

-- Continual learning.
+- Has a continual learning component.
 The feature of continual learning guarantees that the model learns as it goes, hence providing improved accuracy that is specific to your use cases.